ampproject/amp-wp/lib/optimizer/README.md

 $transformationEngine = new TransformationEngine(
 	new Configuration(),

-	// A custom implementation that lets you control how eremote requests are handled. new MyCustomRemoteGetRequestImplementation()
+	// A custom implementation that lets you control how remote requests are handled. new MyCustomRemoteGetRequestImplementation()
 );
 ```